mj326/COMP2113_Group_39/README.md

 ## Features Implemented
 1. Classes for storing player information
-2. Namespace for displaying cards
+2. Namespace for displaying calculating cards to integer
 3. Template for simplified and concise code
+4. Various types of functions for running the game

 ## Game Description